 It’s that time of the year.
 Time to feel happy, holly jolly, peaceful, and the like, right?
 But if you’re anything like the average American, it really feels crazy, stressful, and anything but peaceful.
 Hang tight.
-Here are six ways to put a little inner peace back in the season!
+Here are six ways to to beat holiday stress and cultivate a little inner peace this season!

 I know you want everything to be perfect for everybody.
 But think back to your own childhood a minute.
 Do you remember perfectly wrapped gifts with decorative tags and elaborate $3 bows?
 Do you remember an immaculate home decorated flawlessly with holiday flare in every corner?
 Those are things most of us are far less likely to remember.
 Most of us remember the magic of Christmas morning, and gifts that barely stayed wrapped long enough for us to look at the name tag.
 We remember getting together with family and Grandma’s famous homemade cookies.